nanoframework/Samples/samples/Storage/README.md

 > the samples collection, and GitHub, see [Get the UWP samples from GitHub](https://aka.ms/ovu2uq).
 > For more samples, see the [Samples portal](https://aka.ms/winsamples) on the Windows Dev Center.  -->

-This sample allows the user to create a folder and files in removable storage.
+This sample shows how a user can create a folder and files in removable storage and files in internal flash storage.
+Internal flash storage doesn't support folders.

 ## Scenarios

 ### Access Removable Devices

-Lists the removable storage devices present in the target.
+Lists the removable storage devices present in the target and runs the following folder and file base scenarios on the 1st drive.

+### Access Internal Devices

+Lists the internal storage devices present in the target and runs the following file base scenarios on the 1st drive.

+###  Mount a device (ESP32 Only)

+Shows how to mount a SDCard device and list the folders and files.

 ### Create a folder